App Store & Google Play Screenshots Generator

 - Feature list — "List your app's features in priority order.
 What's the #1 thing your app does?"

 - Number of slides — "How many screenshots do you want?
-(Apple allows up to 10)"
+(Apple allows up to 10, Google Play up to 8)"

 - Style direction — "What style do you want?
 Examples: warm/organic, dark/moody, clean/minimal, bold/colorful, gradient-heavy, flat.
 Share App Store screenshot references if you have any."